FlipskiZ/Math-Expression-Parser/README.md

-W visible calculation prints the formula multiple times as it is being calculated and changed
+W visible calculation.exe prints the formula multiple times as it is being calculated and changed

-WO visible calculation just shows the answer
+WO visible calculation.exe just shows the answer

 Digits are supported, use a full stop - .